The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-There is one other thing I forgot to mention.
-I have thought of perhaps assigning thee to the position of procurator of Athens.
+There is another matter.
+I have contemplated appointing thee to the post of procurator in Athens.

 PERTINAX.